ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 ## ALTO Entity Domain Registry ##

-As proposed in Section 9.2 of {{I-D.ietf-alto-unified-props-new}}, `ALTO Domain Entity Registry` is requested.
-Besides, a new domain is to be registered, listed in
+This document registers a new entry to the ALTO Domain Entity Registry, as instructed by Section 9.2 of {{I-D.ietf-alto-unified-props-new}}.
+See below in
 {{tbl-entity-domain}}.